philipturner/home-built-stm/README.md

 ![Image 4662](./Documentation/CNCAluminum/IMG_4662.JPG)

 _Top view of the holes drilled into the billet.
-Each label (in RPM) indexes a row of the table above._
+Each label (in RPM) indexes a row of the table above.
+Source code: `example10.FNC`._

 I flattened the scary bits with the other aluminum billet.
 The piece should be safer to handle now.
 Next, I'll try making multiple passes at 1000 RPM + 50 mm/min.
 I want to cut a 3D cuboid, composed of multiple passes in both Y and Z.